I changed the settings of the standard MacOS terminal!

 When I googled it..

-It is software that imitates a (physically existing) dedicated terminal and realizes its functions, and is also called a terminal emulator, terminal software, virtual terminal, etc.
+It is software that mimics and replicates the functions of a (physically existing) dedicated terminal, and is also referred to as a terminal emulator, terminal software, or virtual terminal.

-It can be controlled remotely using commands, and characters entered into the terminal are transmitted to the remote computer and executed.
+It can be remotely controlled via commands; characters entered into the terminal are transferred to the remote computer and executed.

 Furthermore, characters output on the remote computer are sent back to the terminal and displayed on the terminal software screen.